OpenAI Guts Agent Ops, Bleeds LangSmith, updates on AutoKaam

 Anthropic's Claude Code SDK: Similar capabilities, tighter integration with Claude models.
 Preferred by developers who prefer Claude for agent tasks.

 Google Gemini Agents SDK: Integrated with Google Cloud, Workspace, and Android.
-Best for Google-ecosystem applications.
+Best for Google-market applications.

 Third-party frameworks: